 Joe Alton, MD

-Learn more about traumatic brain injury and over 100 other medical topics in austere settings in our Amazon bestseller “The Survival Medicine Handbook“, with over 270 5-star reviews!
+Learn more about traumatic brain injury and over 200 other medical topics in austere settings in our Amazon bestseller “The Survival Medicine Handbook”, rated 4.8 out of 5-stars over more than 2000 reviews!